 Lower Your Risk for Colorectal Cancer

-Lee esto en EspañolThe most effective way to reduce your risk of colorectal cancer is by getting screened.
-The Centers for Disease Control and Prevention (CDC) recommends that people at average risk start getting screened for colorectal cancer at age 45.
+Lee esto en EspañolThe most effective way to lower your risk for colorectal cancer is to be screened.
+The Centers for Disease Control and Prevention recommends that people at average risk start screening at age 45.

-Typically, colorectal cancers start with polyps.
-These can be in the colon for a long time before any type of cancer develops.
-People who have polyps often don’t have any symptoms.
-And if symptoms do appear, it may not be until the polyps have become cancer and started to spread, making it harder to treat.
+Often, colorectal cancer starts with one or more polyps.
+These stealthy polyps can be in the colon for a long time before ever cancer develops.
+In fact, people with polyps often don’t have any symptoms.
+If and when symptoms do appear, the polyps may have already morphed into cancer and spread — making it harder to treat.

-That’s why screenings are so important.
-They can help find the polyps early, before you have symptoms.
-Then they can be removed before they become cancer.
-And if cancer has developed, screenings can help catch it early.
+Regular screenings offer the best way to find polyps early so they can be removed before they become cancerous.
+If cancer is already there, screenings can help catch it early.

 Other Ways to Lower Your Risk

-Lack of physical activity can increase your risk, so exercise regularly.
+Keep moving.
+Regular exercise does a body good.
 Aim for at least 150 minutes per week of moderate activity or 75 minutes of vigorous activity.

-Not all people with colorectal cancer have the same symptoms or any symptoms.
-But there are some symptoms to watch for:
+Not all people with colorectal cancer have the same symptoms or any symptoms at all.
+Still, there are some warning signs that should be on your radar, including:

-• Anemia, which causes symptoms such as weakness, excessive fatigue and sometimes shortness of breath
+• Anemia which may cause weakness, fatigue and shortness of breath

 • Bleeding from the rectum

-• Blood in the stool or in the toilet after having a bowel movement
+• Blood in the stool or in the toilet after a bowel movement

 • Dark or black stools

-• A change in bowel habits or the shape of the stool that isn’t caused by a change in diet
+• A change in bowel habits or shape of stools

-• An urge to have a bowel movement when the bowel is empty
+• The urge to go even when your bowel is empty

 • Abdominal pain that doesn’t go away